Our Services

 Helpful Resources

-Your next steps may include protecting the area, controlling inflammation, optimizing nutrition, and getting targeted tests or urgent care for warning signs like worsening pain, persistent swelling, fever, or nonhealing wounds, with fuller guidance and RA screening resources detailed below.
+Key next steps: protect the affected area, control inflammation, optimize nutrition, and pursue targeted testing.
+Seek urgent care for warning signs like worsening pain, persistent swelling, fever, or nonhealing wounds.

 Understanding why tissue doesn't heal properly can help you take the right next steps without panic, but also without delay.